billbillbilly/Database/README.md

 # Multisensory perception - [1st Annual SEAS Hackathon@the SEAS Sustainable Future Hub](https://sites.google.com/umich.edu/hackathon/home)
 ## Overview
 Team can make use of provided datasets, scripts, or other resources to explore topics or innovative methods to extract information from vison and auditory.

 Team can think of some potential focuses:
 - **Any topics that interest you the most...
 Enjoy the Hackathon!**
 - The usage of image depth for environmental sciense
 - The distribution of different sound events
-- The semantic segmentation/greeness in image depth
+- The viewshed and urban perceptions
 - Some challenges...
 	- Photo-based viewshed analysis (image2LiDAR)
 	- Training soundscape prediction based on pairwised comparison labels